webcoyote/build-linux-vm/README.md

     del %boxname%.7z

-# Preparing the repository
+# Cloning the repository
 ---
-Clone this repository (the one you're looking at right now):
+In a Windows command-shell:

+    :: first: change to the directory where "build-linux-vm" should exist
-    :: cd into your parent-of-repo directory
+    :: cd "the-parent-directory-where-you-would-like-build-linux-vm"
+    :: clone the repository
     git clone https://github.com/webcoyote/build-linux-vm.git
-    cd build-linux-vm

-# Edit the configuration files
+# Edit the virtual machine configuration files
 ---
-These files are the ones you'll want to edit to configure the system as you like it.
+Use your favorite text editor to modify these files to configure your Linux virtual machine as you like it.

-* data_bags\admins\admins.json - which administrative users to create
+* data_bags\admins\admins.json - Configure your personal account
-* data_bags\install\install.json - which recipes and apt-packages to install
+* data_bags\install\install.json - Chef recipes and apt-packages to install
-* Cheffile - which recipes to download for installation by install.json
+* Cheffile - Which recipes to download for installation by install.json
-* Vagrantfile - reconfigure virtual machine parameters (bridged vs. NAT networking, etc.)
+* Vagrantfile - reconfigure VM parameters (bridged vs. NAT networking, etc.)

-# Build the Virtual Machine - finally!
+# Build the virtual machine - finally!
+In a Windows command-shell:

+    :: Change to the directory where the git repository exists cd build-linux-vm

     :: update chef cookbooks
     librarian-chef update